Motivation

 Possible connections within NFDI: NFDI4Ing, FAIRmat

-Material/Data: Spatiotemporal point, triangle cloud/mesh, and tensorial field data from computer simulations of microstructure evolution at the microscopic and atomic scale
+- Tensorial or scalar field data from experiments or computer simulations of microstructure evolution at the microscopic and atomic scale.

 Goals